corker/FluentProjections/README.md

 - AddNew method renamed to Insert so as it's more explicit.
 - All methods like Insert, Update, Save, Translate are implemented as extensions - it's possible to have custom methods now.
 - All methods like Map, FilterBy, Key are implemented as extensions - it's possible to have custom methods now.
+- Class constraint added to TProjection in IFluentProjectionStore.

 **Nov 17th, 2013**
 - A single event can be translated into a series of objects.
 Translated objects can be handled the same way as other events.